 Welcome to Holly Leaves!

-Holly Leaves is home to 13 reception children and 6 Year 1's, Miss Pearson (class teacher), Miss Worgan and Mrs Tattersall (teaching assistants).
+Holly Leaves is home to 14 reception children and 5 Year 1's, Miss Pearson (class teacher), Miss Worgan (HLTA), Miss Evans (TA) and Mrs Tattersall (TA).

 In the EYFS, Literacy is defined into two areas; reading and writing.